cortega26/crypto-price-tracker/Crypto_Price_Tracker_User_Guide.md

 ## 10. Support and Community

-This Crypto Price Tracker is an open-source project maintained by a single developer (me).
+This Crypto Price Tracker is an open-source project maintained by a single developer.
 While direct support is limited, there are several ways to get help, report issues, or contribute to the project:

 1. **GitHub Issues**: If you encounter bugs or have feature requests, please open an issue on the project's GitHub repository.
 This allows for tracking and public discussion of the topic.